LIN3S/PhpDDDStandard/README.md

 $ yarn install
 $ yarn run build
 ```
+All the resultant code is generated inside the `build` directory.

 ## Deployment
 This package comes with **Symfony as infrastructure tool** so, this section is about automatized deployment process with